Welcome to The Storied Recipe, a podcast about food, culture, and love.

 Gluten-Free Caramel Cake

-Cooks in 60 minutesKeep everybody happy with this Gluten-Free Caramel Cake.
-A gorgeously flavourful cake whose caramel notes are enhanced by the use of teff and oat flour.
-It takes no time at all to mix together and is drenched in an easy caramel icing you will find it impossible to resist.
+Gluten-Free Caramel Cake is gorgeously flavourful.
+It takes no time at all to make and is drenched in an easy caramel icing which is impossible to resist.

 Gluten-Free Cherry Clafoutis with Almond Flour